 Prime rate cuts have a downward effect on guaranteed investment returns, which are directly influenced by interest rates.
 The amounts invested in a high-interest savings account, offering a variable rate, could see their returns reduced straight away.
 Guaranteed interest fund (GIF) rates are also likely to be reduced.

-It could be beneficial for some clients to invest in one or more GIF terms to take advantage of the rates before they decrease.
+To consider It could be beneficial for some clients to invest in one or more GIF terms to take advantage of the rates before they decrease.
 This strategy would enable them to lock in the current returns, which could offer a certain stability to better balance their investment portfolio.
+On the other hand, some might also see an additional reason to progressively integrate the fund market. |

 3. Increasing bond values: seize the opportunities